Inherited Retinal Degenerations Fellowship

 The fellow also supervises residents and participates in the evaluation and care of patients in the Mass.
 Eye and Ear Emergency Department for 24 clinical sessions per fellowship year.

 The fellow is expected to regularly attend Grand Rounds (at least 60% attendance) and present once during the year.

-Additional experience is gained from participating in clinical case conferences, genetic testing group meetings, and weekly laboratory meetings.
-Depending on the fellow's interests, there is also potential to spend additional clinical time on the general/medical Retina Service at Mass.
-Eye and Ear or with Dr. Anne Fulton at Boston Children’s Hospital.
+Additional experience can be gained from participating in clinical case conferences and weekly laboratory meetings.
+Depending on the fellow's interests, there is also the potential to spend additional clinical time on the general/medical Retina Service at Mass.
+Eye and Ear or to acquire exposure to pediatric patients with IRDs with Dr. Anne Fulton at Boston Children’s Hospital.

 The IRD Fellowship participates in the San Francisco Match Program: #4745.

 Only completed applications will be considered for an interview at Mass.
 Eye and Ear in October or November.